Nonadaptive Noise-Resilient Group Testing with Order-Optimal Tests and Fast-and-Reliable Decoding: Abstract

 \section{Abstract}

-Group testing (GT) is the Boolean counterpart of compressed sensing and the marketplace of new ideas for related problems such as cognitive radio and heavy hitter.
-A GT scheme is considered good if it is nonadaptive, uses $O(k \log n)$ tests, resists noise, can be decoded in $O(k \poly(\log n))$ time, and makes nearly no mistakes.
-In this paper, we propose \emph{Gacha GT}, an elementary, self-contained, and unified randomized scheme that, for the first time, satisfies all criteria for a fairly large region of parameters, namely when $\log k < \log(n)^{1-1/O(1)}$.
+Group testing (GT) is the Boolean version of spare signal recovery and, due to its simplicity, a marketplace for ideas that can be brought to bear upon related problems, such as heavy hitters, compressed sensing, and multiple access channels.
+The definition of a ``good'' GT varies from one buyer to another, but it generally includes (i) usage of nonadaptive tests, (ii) limiting to $O(k \log n)$ tests, (iii) resiliency to test noise, (iv) $O(k \poly(\log n))$ decoding time, and (v) lack of mistakes.
+In this paper, we propose \emph{Gacha GT}.
+Gacha is an elementary and self-contained, versatile and unified scheme that, for the first time, satisfies all criteria for a fairly large region of parameters, namely when $\log k < \log(n)^{1-1/O(1)}$.
 Outside this parameter region, Gacha can be specialized to outperform the state-of-the-art partial-recovery GTs, exact-recovery GTs, and worst-case GTs.

-The new idea that runs through this paper, using an analogy, is to ask every person to break her $9$-digit ``phone number'' into three $3$-digit numbers $x$, $y$, and $z$ and write $(b, x)$, $(b, y)$, and $(b, z)$ on three pieces of sticky notes, where $b$ is her ``birthday''.
-This way, one can sort the sticky notes by birthday to reassemble the phone numbers.
-This birthday--number code and other coded constructions can be stacked like a multipartite graph pyramid.
-Gacha's encoder will synthesize the test results from the bottom up; and Gacha's decoder will reassemble the phone numbers from the top down.
+The new idea Gacha brings to the market is a redesigned Reed--Solomon code for probabilistic list-decoding at diminishing code rates over reasonably-large alphabets.
+Normally, list-decoding a vanilla Reed--Solomon code is equivalent to the nontrivial task of identifying the subsets of points that fit low-degree polynomials.
+In this paper, we explicitly tell the decoder which points belong to the same polynomial, thus reducing the complexity and enabling the improvement on GT.